 Each school party visit has their own designated timetable to meet the requirements of students and teachers.
 Our Access and Learning team liaise directly with schools, however we have included some of the frequently asked questions listed below.

-Please be advised that staff will need to wear face coverings on site and that there is a one way system in place around the museum.
-Visitors aged 11 and over must wear face coverings in all indoor areas of the Museum including classroom spaces and during workshops to provide additional protection for both students and staff.
+Please be advised that it is recommended that staff and visitors aged 11 and over* wear face coverings in all indoor areas of the Museum including classroom spaces and during workshops to provide additional protection for both students and staff.

-A lunch space will be allocated for your group but please take any lunch rubbish with you as bins will not be provided.
+A lunch space will be allocated for your group but please leave the area as you found it.
+Sanitising equipment will be available.
 Hand sanitiser will be available in every hangar as will toilets and other restroom facilities.
 All communal facilities are cleaned regularly by a professional cleaning team.
 Please have one staff member enter the Visitor Centre on arrival to book your school group in.
-Some exhibition spaces may be closed off due to high touch point areas that are difficult to monitor.

 We have adapted our school visits to comply with government guidelines surrounding COVID-19.
 Please download our site map and our risk assessment for more information on what to expect from your visit.